mycel-labs/mycel-docs/docs/overview/index.md

 ## What is Mycel?

-Mycel is an intent-centric interface to solve complexity in multi-chain and bring bilion users for Web3 by eliminating the need for them to understand complex blockchain concepts like gas fees and transactions.
+Mycel revolutionizes the Web3 landscape by introducing an intent-centric interface, simplifying the user experience for the masses in the multi-chain ecosystem.

-By adopting Mycel's intent-centric interface, protocols like Restaking Protocols and Decentralized Exchanges (DEX) can provide a user-friendly experience, where actions are reduced to simple intents that hide the complex details of blockchain operations.
+It eliminates the necessity for users to grapple with intricate blockchain concepts such as gas fees and transactions.
+Embracing Mycel's interface empowers protocols like Restaking Protocols and Decentralized Exchanges (DEX) to offer a seamless user experience, transforming complex blockchain operations into straightforward intents.
-This approach enables a broader range of applications to become more user-friendly, inviting a vast new audience to explore.
+This innovative approach not only enhances user-friendliness but also opens the door for a diverse range of applications to be more accessible, inviting a widespread audience to delve into the Web3 realm.

 ## What is Intent?